mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 * Push is not a silver bullet and can freeze your UI easily - avoid using unless necessary.
 * Use Long-Polling over XHR/WebSocket, to reduce chance of UI freezing.
+Also, Long-Polling should not be affected by endless UI freezing.
 * Prevent connection breaking at all costs, otherwise your UI will freeze indefinitely.
   * Either reconfigure the proxies to not to drop the connection, or increase heartbeat rate, or both.